sky-chaser-high/adobe-illustrator-scripts/README.md

 > [!NOTE]
 > Highlight the measurement points.
 > The angle is based on point #1.
 Range: -180.0 to 180.0
-> The dimension units depend on the ruler units.
 > Anchor points for type on a path and area type are also supported.
 > Due to the small font size, labels will not appear when enlarged above 15500%.

+### Support units
+Point, Pixel, Pica, Inch, Feet, Yard, Millimeter, Centimeter, Meter.
+These units depend on the ruler units.

 ### Requirements
 Illustrator CS4 or higher